gpodder/gpodder.github.io/docs/windows.md

 **Additional hint:** If you want to have proper Windows themeing, copy `share/themes/MS-Windows/gtk-2.0/gtkrc` to `etc/gtk-2.0/` in the folder where you installed GTK+.

 MP3 Synchronization
 -------------------

+**Warning: this section has not been updated for gPodder 3.10.0 and later!**

 This is some hackery to get synchronization for an MP3 player to work